 5. Angel’s food or Devil’s food-which cake do you prefer?

 I will not pass on either dessert, but my preference is Devil’s food only because I LOVE chocolate!

 6. What’s the most recent road trip you’ve taken?
 Where did you go and how many hours did you spend in the car?
 Do you like to zoom to your destination without stopping or leisurely wind your way there with stops along the way?
 What is your car snack of choice?

-Our road trips are usually comprised of day trips to the mountains, which we enjoy driving leisurely.
+Our road trips are usually day trips to the mountains, which we enjoy driving leisurely.
 Sometimes, we get early in the morning and stay gone all day.
-At times such as this, I’ll pack our cooler with sandwiches and sodas for our main meal, then I’ll take a bag of finger foods like mixed nuts, pretzels, por otato chips, and always cookies.
+At times such as this, I’ll pack our cooler with sandwiches and sodas for our main meal, then I’ll take a bag of finger foods like mixed nuts, pretzels, potato chips, and always cookies.

 8. Insert your own random thought here.